code-Gambler/6502-Assembly/README.md

 ## number guessing game

 This is a simple Random Number Guessing game, but it is written in 6502 Assembly.
-More details can be found in my Blog-Post-TBH
+More details can be found in my [Blog-Post](https://stevenpillay.hashnode.dev/random-number-guessing-game)